[UPDATED JULY 2018]

 To be fair to myself, the problem arguably wasn’t with Turkey: to my surprise, the EU got cold feet.

-Just recently, I’ve doubled down on Turkey with a new article predicting a turnaround.
+But even after that I doubled down on Turkey with another article predicting a turnaround.
 This is an example of what Daniel Kahneman would call irrational decision-making based on “loss aversion.”